DrakirL/DrakirL.github.io/p10/ancestry.md

 You have Darkvision out to a range of 30 feet?
 ### Elemental Heritage
 Choose one of the following Damage types: Acid, Cold, Fire, or Lightning.
 You gain the following benefits:
-- You are Resistant to damage of your chosen type.
++ You are Resistant to damage of your chosen type.
-- You can use your Action to exhale a torrent of energy in a 15-foot Blast originating from you.
-Each creature within the area must make an Agility Save against your Charisma, taking to 1d8 damage of the chosen type per Level, or half as much on a successful one.
++ You can use your Action to exhale a torrent of energy in a 15-foot Blast originating from you.
+Each creature within the area must make an Agility Save against your Passive Magic Skill, taking to 1d8 damage of the chosen type per Level on a fail, or half as much on a success.
-<br><br>
+#### <br>
 ### Archetypical Adventurer
 Choose one of the following benefits:
 <br><br>